Hughes Fire Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 The beginning of 2025 is a nightmare for many residents in Los Angeles County.
 Tens of thousands of acres of land were scorched by wildfires.
 On January 22, a new fire erupted in Castaic Lake.
-The Hughes Wildfire set ablaze over 10,000 acres within 24 hours, and as of 8 am. on January 30, 2025, about 98% of the fire is contained through the efforts of brave firefighters and responders.
+The Hughes Wildfire set ablaze over 10,400 acres within 24 hours.
 Evacuation orders were released as the authorities labeled the new wildfire as an “immediate threat to life.”

 Thousands of families have lost their homes and other properties in these wildfires.
 Some individuals have sustained injuries amidst the chaos.
-Certainly, the people affected need a strong, reliable ally to stand behind them during this traumatic event.
+Those affected often need guidance and support to navigate the challenges that follow such a traumatic event.

 Reasons To Hire The Hughes Fire Attorneys At Arash Law